 A: No, reports or data are not sold separately.
-All the HousingEconomics reports will be accessible for a year once you subscribe online.
+All of the HousingEconomics reports will be accessible for a year once you subscribe online.
 You will also receive several forecast updates throughout the year.

 Q: How do you produce the state and metro housing starts forecasts?
 (NOTE: As of July 2019, the metro forecast data is no longer produced by NAHB)

 A: The Census Bureau does not estimate starts data for states or metros.
 NAHB Economics uses Moody’s Ecomomy.Com estimates of historical housing starts for the states, the District of Columbia, and 100 metros based on Census Bureau permits data.
 These “historical” series serve as a starting point for our state and metro forecasts of housing starts.

 NAHB has developed forecast models for state and metro housing starts.
 Key drivers in the model include employment, population, vacancy rates, and housing prices.
 Our economists also monitor state and local developments that might not be captured in the models but affect residential construction for a particular area.

 Q: Can a subscription be shared with other department members or coworkers?

 A: NAHB discourages subscribers from sharing their HousingEconomics subscription within their company.
 Anytime that usernames and passwords are shared, there is the potential that private information about the subscriber, such as payment method, can be discovered.
 Also, our system allows only one user at a time per user ID.